Enjoy sex like you used to

 Sexual stimulation that would normally produce a response, such as your partner physically stimulating your penis, won’t have as much of an effect.

-The refractory period can vary in length based on your age and other factors.
-For some men, it’s a short window of time that only lasts for a few minutes.
-Other men may need 12 to 24 hours to fully recover after they reach orgasm and ejaculate.
+The length of the refractory period can vary based on age and other factors.
+For some men, it’s a short window that only lasts a few minutes.
+Other men may need 12 to 24 hours to recover after they reach orgasm and ejaculate fully.

 Because of this, it’s important to know how often a man should ejaculate, plan ahead, and resist temptation if you’re going to spend some time with your partner later in the same day.